 The 13.5” skort was way too short on me, ending just at the bottom of the rear.
 Also, my rear caused the skort to be higher in the back than the front, making me self-conscious about my curves.

-The 15.5” skort was a better length, one I’d actually wear out in public.
-However, this skirt seemed to be made more for a pear shape.
+The 15.5” skort was a better length, one I’d wear out in public.
+However, this skirt seemed to be made more of a pear shape.
 It was loose on the waist and it hung weirdly on my hips and looked both too small and too large at the same time.

 That being said, this is a good skort and I can see why so many of you love it.
 It is made of classic activewear stretchy fabric (like a pair of your favorite Athleta leggings), but I found it surprising that the skirt has a raw hem.
 I wonder how that would hold up over washings; some reviews shared that the hem didn’t hold up well over time.

 The skort has a zipper stash pocket on the upper back, perfect for an ID and your key.
 Then on the legs of the undershorts are two pockets perfect for your cell phone, and even a slim cardholder wallet (note that it doesn’t have a traditional ball pocket for tennis players).
-It is definitely a flippy/flare style; those who feel they have enough on the bottom half may find this skort adds more volume than you desire.
+It is a flippy/flare style; those who feel they have enough on the bottom half may find this skort adds more volume than you desire.

 I returned these without taking them for a test run because I knew they wouldn’t be ones I’d wear.
 If you own the Athleta Ace Skort, do share your feedback in the comments to assist other Wardrobe Oxygen readers!